Nymburk: Economy

-The Nymburk Brewery, located on the southern end of the town, was founded in 1895.
+The brewery Pivovar Nymburk, located on the southern end of the town, was founded in 1895.
 With a production of about 200,000 hl/year, it is considered a medium-sized brewery in the Czech Republic.
 The brewery produces beer under the brand Postřižinské.

-JDK is a large company that manufactures refrigeration equipment in Nymburk and exports it all over the world.
-Since 2005, the Chinese company Changhong has used a factory in Nymburk for the final assembly of LCD TVs for the European market.
+The largest employer in the town is the Nymburk Hospital with more than 500 employees.
+There are no large companies based in the town.
+The largest industrial employers are Pivovar Nymburk, NYMWAG CS (manufacturer of freight railway wagons), Maschinenfabrik Niehoff (manufacturer of machines for processing non-ferrous metals) and Kelvion (manufacturer of heat exchange devices), all of them with more than 100 employees.